kretchy/studioclock/README.md

 - `sudo nano /etc/wpa_suplicant/wpa_supplicant.conf` ... config file for WIFI, but will be (over)writtten by `wicd-curses` (if manual configuration fails)
 - `sudo nano /etc/network/interfaces.d` ... config file for network interfaces
 - `sudo nano /home/pi/.config/lxsession/LXDE-pi/autostart` (older systems)
-- `sudo nano /etc/xdg/lxsession/LXDE-pi/autostart` (newser systems) ... autostart script for the applications to start on X-Server GNOME session in Raspbian
+- `sudo nano /etc/xdg/lxsession/LXDE-pi/autostart` (newer systems) ... autostart script for the applications to start on X-Server GNOME session in Raspbian
 - A simple autostart script would look like this:
 ```
 # disable mouse cursor